 Architecture: Vera Odyn, Olga Treivas, Julia Semkova, Svetlana Dudina, Victoria Kosichenko, Fedor Katcuba, Polina Nenasheva, Alexey Slavin

-Project managment: Konstantin Bichurin
+Project manager: Konstantin Bichurin

 Status: Competition.
 1st Prize